scottbw/analytics-udd/udd/student.md

 String (10)

 ### Notes
-The ULN should be provided as an additional point of reference.
-However, the STUDENT_ID will always take precedence as the unique learner / student identifier.
+The ULN should be provided as an additional point of reference for integration of other data sources with the UDD.
+However, the STUDENT_ID will always take precedence as the unique learner / student identifier within the UDD.

 ## DOB